-- (5) Any person who, knowing that another person is not registered in terms of this Act - - (a) describes such person as the holder of a title which only a person registered in terms of this Act may use, whether he or she describes that other person by making use of such title alone or in combination with any word or letter; or - (b) holds such other person out, directly or indirectly, as being so registered, is guilty of an offence, and on conviction liable to the penalties specified in section 57(a).
+- (3) Subsection (1) does not apply to any person other than a social worker who is permitted or authorised in terms of any other law to perform an act which specially pertains to the profession of social work, as the holder of an office or in the ordinary course of a practice referred to in that law. - (4) Any person who, knowing that another person is not registered in terms of this Act - - (a) describes such person as the holder of a title which only a person registered in terms of this Act may use, whether he or she describes that other person by making use of such title alone or in combination with any word or letter; or - (b) holds that other person out, directly or indirectly, as being so registered, is guilty of an offence and on conviction liable to the penalties specified in section 58(a).